Radim Fiala

 Radim Fiala (born 29 July 1969) is a Czech politician and businessman from Prostějov.
 From 2006 to 2013 he was a member of the Chamber of Deputies of the Czech Republic, elected as a candidate of the Civic Democratic Party (ODS).
 He left ODS in 2012 and then joined Dawn of Direct Democracy.
 He left Dawn in 2013 and co-founded Freedom and Direct Democracy.

+On 4 January 2025, Fiala claimed that it had not been proven that Russia was behind the attack on Vrbětice ammunition depot in 2014.
+In response, PM Andrej Babiš and ANO 2011 ministers dismissed Fiala's claims.

+On 30 June 2026, Fiala was elected the new chairperson of the ČEZ Supervisory Board.